uwe-app/website/site/docs/other/commands/new.md

 uwe new project-name --locales=fr,de,zh
 ```

-Which will create the skeleton structure in the `site/locales` directory and update the [fluent settings]({{ link "/docs/settings/fluent/" }}).
+Which will create the skeleton structure in the `site/locales` directory and update the [[docs/reference/settings/fluent|fluent settings]].

-When creating a multi-lingual project a [redirect]({{ link "/docs/pages/redirects/" }}) is configured for the default locale.
+When creating a multi-lingual project a [[docs/pages/redirects|redirect]] is configured for the default locale.
 The default locale is the `--language` option when it is given otherwise the first locale in the list is used.

 When `--language` is combined with `--locales` the given language must exist in the list of locales.